Plants and places: a list of places in the Philippines that were named after plants

 Banaba, San Mateo, Rizal (there also places of a similar name in both Laguna and Batangas)- Banaba (Lagerstroemia speciosa).

-Banga, Meycauayan, Bulacan- Banga (Pinanga maculata).
+Banga, Meycauayan, Bulacan- Banga (Pinanga maculata as well as species of Orania).

 Banga (Pinanga maculata) is an attractive tiger palm endemic to the Philippines and widespread in the northern islands.